miguelarcilla/azure-saas/src/Saas.Admin/readme.md

 ## Project Overview

-For more information on this module, please the admin service page on our documentation site [here](https://azure.github.io/azure-saas/components/admin-service/).
+For more information on this module, please see the admin service page on our documentation site [here](https://azure.github.io/azure-saas/components/admin-service/).

 ## How to Run Locally